Buddhsen-tripathi/music-scaling-laws/report/report.md

 - Evaluate longer-context models (larger `BLOCK_SIZE`) and/or note-level tokenization to better capture long-range musical structure.
 - Improve post-processing for bracket/chord syntax to increase MIDI convertibility without over-constraining the model.
-- Train beyond 1 epoch for the largest models to separate “scaling with parameters” from “scaling with training compute”.

 ---